Contributor: Suzanne Riordan. Lesson ID: 13138

-After the Spanish arrived in this area, the Native Americans adopted some of their ways adding by horses, donkeys, and sheep to their livestock and adding wheat, different types of beans, and various fruits to their crops.
+After the Spanish arrived in this area, the Native Americans adopted some of their ways by adding horses, donkeys, and sheep to their livestock and adding wheat, different types of beans, and various fruits to their crops.
 The sheep provided wool for making clothes and beautiful hand-woven blankets, as you'll see later.

 Watch the following video for an introduction to these tribes.
-Throughout the lesson, write down what you learn about the homes, food, skills, natural resources, languages, and culture of the southwestern tribes.
+Throughout the entire lesson, write down what you learn about the homes, food, skills, natural resources, languages, and culture of the southwestern tribes.
 You'll use this information later in the Got It? section.

 What we now call the Pueblo people were descendants of the Anasazi.
 They lived in the American southwest from 1200 BC to 1200 AD.
 They build homes near or on the cliffs.